PART 2: CONTEXT of the first kind - CLOSE ENCOUNTERS of the third kind - and an EPIPHANY of the smartest kind.

 Soon after the sighting it was relegated to the unsaid family history bin as just one of those things and something we just didn't talk about especially in front of my father.

 As a scientist of sorts (a geologist) to him UFO's were just pop-culture hokum and crazy talk.
 From his standpoint, talking about them did not foster intelligent thought nor were they worthy of discussion.
-They were non-science, or more to the point nonsense.
-UFO became a dirty word in our household, one covered in the stink of lunacy.

 --------------------------------------------------------------------------------------------------------------------------

 My interests naturally gravitated to all things aerospace.
 I grew up during the space race and whenever they aired a space launch on television I was there taking in every word.
-Every time I heard a plane fly over I'd run out in the yard to see it.
+Everytime I heard a plane fly over I'd run out in the yard to see it.
 I devoured books on the subjects of rocketry, aircraft and space.

 In the third grade I won a art contest with a detailed drawing of the Mercury capsule.
-The prize, a field trip trip to Columbus, Ohio where I got to shake the hand of a real astronaut, John Glenn, the first American to orbit the earth three times.
+The prize was a field trip trip to Columbus, Ohio where I got to shake the hand of a real astronaut, John Glenn, the first American to orbit the earth three times.
 He wouldn't be the only astronaut I would meet, just the first.

-I remember my mother buying a complete set of World Book Encyclopedias and at first my father was angry, thinking she had been hoodwinked by a sick-talking door-to-door salesman but after they started arriving (one book a month) and he saw how much I loved reading them he changed his mind.
+I remember my mother buying a complete set of World Book Encyclopedias and at first my father was angry, thinking she had been hoodwinked by a sick-talking door-to-door salesman but after they started arriving (one book a month) and he saw how much I loved reading them, he changed his mind.

 I discovered I also liked to write.